 If the clerk of court is not deducting child support from your check or requiring you to make payments through the clerk’s office.
 This will cost $ 36 a year for the clerk to process this.
 750 ILCS 5/705(7)

-If you are $ 10,000 or 3 months behind, the court may report you to a credit rating agency.
+If you are $ 10,000 or 3 months behind on your child support, the court may report you to a credit rating agency.
 750 ILCS 5/706.3(b).
 The court may even publish your name in the local newspaper.
 750 ILCS 5/706.3(c).
 I have not known this publication to happen in Cook County, however.

 The child support arrearage will then accrue at a 9% interest rate.